Time reversal reserved spin valve and spin transistor based on unconventional $p$-wave magnets: Results and Discussions

 In addition to the primary spin precession oscillations, the conductance versus $L_x$ also exhibits minor oscillations due to multiple reflections at the interfaces, as shown in Figs. \ref{fig:4}(d)-(f).
 These resonance transmission induced oscillations are absent in the dependence versus $t_x$ dependence because varying $t_x$ simultaneously alters both the right-going and left-going wave vectors by the same amount, leaving the resonant conditions relatively unaffected.

 Finally, we examine the effect of interfacial barriers on the performance of SFET.
 Figs. \ref{fig:4}(c) and (f) show the conductance for varying barrier strength $\gamma$.
 While stronger interfacial barriers reduce the maximum conductance, they also smoothen the conductance minima, which can enhance the practical tunability of the device.
+The introduction of inelastic impurities in the central scattering region produces an effect similar to that of interfacial barriers on the conductance, leading to a moderate suppression of the conductance maxima and a concomitant smoothing of the conductance minima, with results analogous to those presented in Figs. \ref{fig:4}(c) and (f).